 This creamy corn chowder is kicked up with an overload of traditional chowder fare and smoky kielbasa.
 It’s crazy good.
 Add more smoked paprika if you like or a hint of cayenne pepper or hot sauce at the end if you’re a spice-nut.
 This is one of those fill-your-belly and warm-your-heart bowls of goodness.

 And like most soups – it’s super-easy to make.
-Simmer corn with water to make the corn broth, saut? the sausage and the vegetables.
-Add veggies and sausage to the broth with a little cream and voil?!
+Simmer corn cobs with water to make the corn broth, saute the sausage and the vegetables.
+Add veggies and sausage to the broth with a little cream and voila!
 Smoky Corn Chowder!

 I only added a cup of cream.
 But you could add more – or less, depending on your will power.
-I also finished the soup with some diced avocado.
-To me, the smoked sausage lent enough of a southwestern flair that avocado felt right at home.
 You must try this!
 Especially you, Brenda!

 - 1 celery stalk diced